 My utopian novel FIRE ON THE MOUNTAIN (also PM) is about what might have been if abolitionist John Brown's 1859 raid on Harper's Ferry had succeeded.
 It has a generous (and perceptive) introduction by Mumia Abu Jamal.

 I am editing a cool SF series for PM called Outspoken Authors.
-Each volume includes a story, a rant, an interview and an argument by a Lefty scribbler with Something to Say.
+Each volume includes a story, a rant, an interview and an argument by a lefty writer with Something to Say.

 Karen Joy Fowler's THE SCIENCE OF HERSELF, is just hitting the bookstores.
 The title story is unlike anything you have ever read: a literary hybrid of history, fiction and speculation that will leave you shaking your head.
 Up and down.
-Norman Spinrad, Charles Stross, Marge Piercy and Paul Krassner are in the works.
+Norman Spinrad, Paul Krassner, Charles Stross and Marge Piercy are in the works.
 I'm proud of the Outspoken Author list which looks like a science fiction Who's Who or Hall of Fame, except that I included myself.
 Because I could.

-Good news: the Paul Robeson film that I scripted with Richard Akel of Four Stars International is "In Production" (IMDB) with some big names: Director Darrell Roodt (Cry, the Beloved Country); David Harewood (Homeland) as Robeson, Lou Gossett Jr. as W.E.B.
+Good news: the Paul Robeson film that I scripted with Richard Akel of Four Stars International is "in pre-production" (IMDB) with some big names: Director Vondie Curtis-Hall; Lou Gossett Jr. as W.E.B.
 DuBois, and Sidney Poitier's daughter Sydney as Robeson's glamorous, brilliant and faithful wife Eslanda Cardozo Goode Robeson.
-Release scheduled for 2014.
+Shooting scheduled for 2014.
 How can it fail?

-My lunar junkyard adventure, "The Hole in the Hole," has been optioned by the Brooklyn film team of John Ramaine and David Capurso.
+My lunar junkyard adventure, "The Hole in the Hole," is also in pre-production by the Brooklyn film team of John Ramaine and David Capurso.
 I think these guys have what it takes.

 My day job is writing a regular feature, THIS MONTH IN HISTORY, for Locus magazine.
 It's the longest-running trade magazine fiction feature in the history of the Universe.

 For fun and fellowship I have the privilege of hosting a monthly author reading series in San Francisco called SFinSF.
 The series is sponsored by Tachyon.
-Our November show was cancelled--check us out in 2014.
+We're chasing a new venue and will be back in March.